We will reply to your message within an hour.

 Cut, scrape, grind, and sand in tight spaces.
 These tools have a blade that moves in a back-and-forth motion at high speeds to make flush and plunge cuts without damaging the surrounding material.

-Cut, scrape, and grind in tight spaces without having access to an outlet.
-This tool has an oscillating blade that makes flush and plunge cuts without damaging the surrounding material.
+Cut, scrape, grind, and sand in tight spaces where you don’t have access to an outlet.
+These tools have a fast-moving oscillating blade that makes flush and plunge cuts without damaging surrounding material.